Acupuncture for Pain, Anxiety & Women’s Health SLC

 For this reason, acupuncture is helpful for the treatment of endometriosis, fibroids and the condition of dysmenorrhea (painful periods).

-Frequently Asked Questions About Treatments & Products
+Frequently Asked Questions About Acupuncture, Facial Acupuncture, & Microneedling

 -

-New Patient - $130
+New Patient - $120

 Existing Patient - $100